Action off Noordhinder Bank: Casualties

-British losses included Columbia sunk and Barbados damaged; Columbia suffered 16 killed with only a deckhand being rescued after the action.
+British losses included Columbia sunk and Barbados damaged; Columbia suffered 16 crew killed with only a deckhand being rescued after the action.
 The Germans lost A2 and A6 along with 13 men killed (including Schoemann) and 46 rescued and taken prisoner.
 A scandal ensued after it was discovered from the captured Germans that the three men taken from the sinking Columbia had been locked away below decks on one of the torpedo boats and were abandoned when the German vessel started to sink.
 The Germans reported that they did not have enough time to get to the British prisoners and were barely able to escape themselves.